SDStuduiosLLC/tsdb-docs/gettingStarted/basicConfig.md

     connectionUri:
       "The connection URI to your mongodb database.
 Make sure all details are filled in and a database name added", },
+  statcord: {
+      apiKey: "" // Obtain an API key from https://statcord.com/add - you will need to link your Discord account }
 };
 ```